Narrative Group

 The Narrative Group at the USC Institute for Creative Technologies pursues basic and applied research to advance technologies for automated storytelling and narrative understanding.

-Core technologies include logical abduction reasoning with large-scale formalizations of commonsense knowledge, and the integration of neural, probabilistic, and symbolic reasoning methods.
+Core technologies include logical abduction reasoning with large-scale formalizations of commonsense knowledge, generative AI models for content creation, and the integration of neural, probabilistic, and symbolic reasoning methods.

 Current projects: